nbice1/First-Order-Logic/README.md

 Exit - Exit the program.

-delete - Remove the last line of the proof.
+Delete - Remove the last line of the proof.

 Finish - Output the theorem proved.